Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/random-loser-game.md

 title: Random Loser Game (by TheIcemanCometh)
 description: Commonly known by a name with one bullet in a gun.
 Renamed here as to not offend anyone.
 published: true
-date: 2022-05-28T21:04:24.124Z
+date: 2022-05-31T04:18:35.692Z
 tags:
 editor: markdown
 dateCreated: 2022-05-18T01:38:20.006Z
 ---

 # Random Loser Game [(by TheIcemanCometh)](https://www.twitch.tv/theicemancometh360)
-#### (commonly known by a name with one bullet in a gun) Renamed here as to not offend anyone, orignal name in OP
+#### (commonly known by a name with one bullet in a gun) Renamed here as to not offend anyone.
 ## Import Code

 ```